- Garden / Landscaping / Patio — 237

 Mr. and Mrs. Smith decided to have their wedding vows grafted in the wood leading to the second story of their home.
 Mr. Smith travels often, and whether he’s home or not, Mrs. Smith is reminded of his love and devotion.

 Congratulations on owning a new home or deciding to renovate your existing interior.
 Remember, don’t let the smallest detail or the last step go unnoticed.
-A number of staircase options await those ready to take the next step in home décor.
+Many staircase options await those ready to take the next step in home décor.

 Joanne Lawrence is an interior designer.
 She frequently writes about best design tips on homeowner blogs.